CyberdyneCC/Thermos/README.md

 Basically;

 **I will not give support or patch updates or fixes on this repo for mods to work.
-If you want a flawless server go and use vanilla forge.**
+This fork is put together by the community by submitting their own pull requests, Yive does not know Java nor does he want to learn it to work on this fork.**

 ## Contributing